azgs-geomapmaker/geomapmaker/README.md

     8. [AUTOMATED GLOSSARY](#autoamted-glossary)
     9. [HELP BUTTONS](#help-buttons)
     10. [UNIT IMPORT](#unit-import)

+### Installation
+Working documentation for installation can be found in the [SetUp.md](/blob/master/SetUp.md) markdown file in the repository.

 ### Login
 This button opens a login window to select or create a new user option.
 It includes a free-text field to add user-related notes.
 All other toolbar functionality is locked until a user has logged in.